benegd/reproducible-research-course-project-2/rrproject2.md

 This project is part of the data science specialization course by John Hopkins University hosted by [Coursera](https://www.coursera.com/).

-Consult README.md for more information
+Consult README.md for more information about the project.